cbongiorno/Bipartite-Tools/README.md

 # Bipartite-Tools
-A tool for testing community detection algorithm on one mode bipartite projected network.
+A tool for testing community detection algorithms on one mode bipartite projected network.

 To install on Linux run: